world-class/REPL/faq/README.md

 - You will have 14 days from the beginning of your course (the day your modules become available on the platform) to withdraw a module or transfer it to a later study session.
 After 14 days, any fees paid to the University will not be refunded unless there are mitigating circumstances which we will consider on submission of the relevant evidence.
 Please see [terms and conditions](https://london.ac.uk/applicationshow-apply/terms-and-conditions) for further information.

-### What is the maximum number of modules that one can select per semester
+### What is the maximum number of modules that one can select per semester and what if I fail one module

 - The maximum number of modules you can register for in any one session is five (or three plus the final project).
 This can be a combination of new modules and resits (with a maximum of four new modules), or resits only.
 - For further information please see the [programme regulations](https://london.ac.uk/sites/default/files/regulations/progregs-computer-science-2019-2020.pdf).